sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 To find out which bus is on 'Select Bus Service': http://web.mta.info/nyct/service/bus/mhtnsch.htm

+JSON files are complicated and needs to learn the data structure.
+I referred to [This link](https://developer.rhino3d.com/guides/rhinopython/python-dictionary-database/) for interpreting how {} and [] are used in structuring the file.

 # Homework 2 - Part 4
 For this part, I built in based on the existing code I wrote in Part 3.